All Episodes

 Oh, okay.

-This new book that we have been telling you out is is pretty interesting.
+Well, if we're going to follow the money, this new book that we have been telling you out is pretty interesting.

 Now, if you remember our good friend Peter Schweitzer, he's the one that told us about Clinton Cash, and he wrote about secret empires, how the American political class hides corruption and enriches their family and their friends.